 Must have tools

 Having everything you need to prepare for carving, you must individually assemble a set of tools for fine work.
 The basis of this set is a set of high-quality finishing chisels and cutters of various shapes and sizes.
 You can go in two ways: purchase a medium quality set of 8-12 items or buy one or two high-quality tools that are missing to develop a certain technique or carving pattern.

-Also, a good carpenter is distinguished by a correctly selected marking tool: rulers, squares, surface gages, protractors, calipers, pencils of different densities.
+Also, a good carpenter is distinguished by a correctly selected marking tool: rulers, squares, surface gages, protractors, calipers, and pencils of different densities.
 Woodcarving is always carried out according to a pre- thought out scheme, according to which a template is made for each product.

-To work out small parts, several knives of different sizes, one or two shavings, a circular knife, punches of different shapes and sizes should be available.
+To work out small parts, several knives of different sizes, one or two shavings, a circular knife, and punches of different shapes and sizes should be available.

 To speed up the process and improve processing accuracy, it is possible to use electric engravers, chisels, and renovators.
-Up to a dozen trigger clamps will find their application, especially when assembling composite products on an adhesive joint.
+Up to a dozen, trigger clamps will find their application, especially when assembling composite products on an adhesive joint.

 Finally, in the set of every good cutter, there should be a good network drill and at least the most straightforward vibration grinder with replaceable soles.
 As for the jigsaw, it should belong at least to the semi-professional class.
 Otherwise, you will have to make large allowances for processing, and the quality of the work will inevitably suffer.
 If you are thoroughly keen on working with wood, do not forget to think over a dust and chip removal system.

 Japanese style chisels